maksimgm/engineering_blog/css-specificity.md

 	Specificity value: (0,1,0,2)

-As you can see the latter has a higher priority than the former.
+As you can see the latter has a higher priority than the former.mg

 ##### External, Internal, and Inline

-There are three ways of applying styles to your page, orginized from most general most specific: External style sheets, Internal style sheets, and Inline styling.
+There are three ways of applying styles to your page, orginized from most general most specific: External stylesheets, Internal stylesheets, and Inline styling.

 **External**

 External style sheets are the most common form of styling, and the cleanest.
-Each HTML document must include a reference to the external style sheet:
+Every HTML document must include a reference to the external style sheet:

 HTML: